jamiller619/morphjam/README.md

 you provide.
 We've also changed some of the logic to be less nuanced about namespaces.
 This shares _most_ of the same test suite.

 ### How is this different from tatermorph?
-So far, it's the same package, only renamed.
-But that will change soon as it becomes more integrated with astate.
+So far, it's the same package, only renamed and a removed dep on the assert package that was being auto-included in projects.
+However, this will only grow as time goes on as it becomes more integrated with the astate project.

 ### This library seems cool, I'd like to build my own!
 morphjam was optimized for simplicity, but different situations might require